Welcome to Upham Primary School

 Applications to the school are made through the Hampshire County Council Admissions Page.

 Our Admissions Policy explains all admissions arrangements, how we consider applications for every year group, over-subscription criteria (if required) and how we offer places should there be more applicants than places.
-Please download our Admission Policy for 2016/17 and our Admission Policy for 2017/18 and Admission Policy for 2018/19 (these all include our supplementary application form if you are applying on faith grounds).
+Please download our Admissions Policy for 2017/18, Admissions Policy for 2018/19 and Admissions Policy for 2019/20 (these all include our supplementary application form if you are applying on faith grounds).
 Further information about our school’s admission arrangements can be found at the Hampshire County Council Admissions Page.

 View the Admission Appeals Code